isaacphi/mcp-language-server/README.md

 ## About

+I hope that this server makes working with medium and large sized codebases more accessible to AI tools.

 This codebase makes use of edited code from [gopls](https://go.googlesource.com/tools/+/refs/heads/master/gopls/internal/protocol) to handle LSP communication.
 See ATTRIBUTION for details.
 Everything here is covered by a permissive BSD style license.

 [mcp-go](https://github.com/mark3labs/mcp-go) is used for MCP communication.
 Thank you for your service.